 The head to body proportions of human babies and toddlers elicit strong maternal and care responses and this likeness may trigger our positive emotional response to koalas.

-Today the picture could not be legally taken in New South Wales, as State laws prohibit handling these animals for photos.
-It's considered to be too stressful for them.
+This picture of my uncle Nol was taken over 50 years ago.
+Today it couldn’t be legally taken in New South Wales.
+Here, State laws prohibit handling these animals for photos.
+It’s considered to be too stressful for them.